rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

     LPC_GPIOINT->IO0IntEnF |= (1 << 9);
 ~~~~~~~~~~

-Once the interrupt is enabled and will trigger on the right pins, the handler has
+Once the interrupt is enabled on the right pins, the handler has
 to be defined.
 @@
 The interrupt handlers are found in `cr_startup_lpc176x.c` in each of your